Q & A Library

 But these were in vitro results – that is, the results of adding the annona derivatives to cancer cells growing in test tubes.
 This is a long way from clinical trials to determine the safety and efficacy of these compounds in people with cancer.
 In fact, I have found no human studies at all of graviola, for treatment of cancer or anything else.
 We do not even have basic safety data on graviola extracts.
 What’s more, there is no way to tell whether commercially available graviola contains any of the compounds studied at Purdue.
 Indeed, the compounds used in the test tube studies didn’t come from the custard apple tree at all, but from the leaves of annona glabra, a related tree that grows in Florida and produces a fruit called pond apple.

-Dr. Low Dog says she wouldn't take or recommend graviola or its extracts as a dietary supplement.
-I agree.
+Dr. Low Dog says she wouldn’t take or recommend graviola or its extracts as a dietary supplement.
+I agree about the questionable nature of graviola benefits claims.

 Andrew Weil, M.D.